SQLaura/Navchi/README.md

 • Install the third party libraries mentioned in `requirements.txt`.
 • Create a Discord application with a bot user, activate the required intents and generate a bot token.
 • Rename `default.env` to `.env` and set all required variables mentioned in the file.
-• Rename `database/default_db.db` to `database/navi_db.db`.
+• Rename `database/default_db.db` to `database/navchi_db.db`.
-• Upload all emojis in `images/emojis` to a private server Navi can see.
+• Upload all emojis in `images/emojis` to a private server Navchi can see.
 • Change all emojis in `resources/emojis.py` to the ones you uploaded.
 • Run `bot.py`.
-• Invite Navi to your server(s).
+• Invite Navchi to your server(s).
 Note the required permissions below.

 ## Updating the bot